axelvnilsson/sneezesnake/README.md

 # sneezesnake
 When I make it big, I will name my basketball team the Sneeze Snakes.
-They will beat the lakers
+They will beat the Lakers